CSP

 CSP is the acronym for Content Security Policy.

-The CSP standard allows web administrators to send an HTTP response header, named Content-Security-Policy, specifying the sources from which the browser is allowed to load content.
-Any sources not explicitly mentioned in the CSP are not loaded or run by the browser.
+, specifying the sources from which the browser is allowed to load content.
+The browser does not load or run any sources not explicitly mentioned in the CSP.
 This includes scripts, styles, images, media, frames, fonts, etc.

 CSP is beneficial because it acts as an extra layer of security that can mitigate the impact of other security vulnerabilities in web applications, such as injection flaws.
 It doesn’t replace good coding practices or other security measures but provides an additional layer of defense.